 Would I stay in Montmartre again?
 Absolutely!

 I don’t always “plug” a place I stay when traveling, but I must give Le Grey Hotel a big shout-out.
-The boutique hotel is convenient for everything I wanted to see and do during my short stay.
+The boutique hotel was conveniently located for everything I wanted to see and do during my short stay.
 The staff is amiable and helpful.
 The breakfast is fresh, tasty, and served late into the morning.
-And there is a bar and sitting room that’s cozy and inviting.
+There is also a bar and sitting room that’s cozy and inviting.

 Next stop: Living Like A Royal!